 Anime & Manga

-- Jonathon Joestar of JoJo's Bizarre Adventure deals with a gang of thugs who harass Erina.
+- Jonathan Joestar of JoJo's Bizarre Adventure deals with a gang of thugs who harass Erina.

 - Motoko Minagawa of Fruits Basket leads a small group of girls who routinely make life a little more difficult for the main character

-- Probably the most timid character of the series (Kotonoha) gets harassed by no less than five girls in School Days.
+- Probably the most timid character of the series (Kotonoha) gets harassed by no fewer than five girls in School Days.